cinderbag/MENGINE/README.md

 # MENGINE
-COPYRIGHT © 2021 Anonymous All rights reserved
-Copying of this code is sctrictly forbidden and is removable via DMCA
+All code is free and under the public domain